mixer/developers/src/reference/interactive/protocol/protocol.rst

 Scene Setup
 ^^^^^^^^^^^

 Although scenes and controls can be created via our interactive studio, the game client also has full control over their display and can manipulate them at runtime.

-Each control is identified uniquely by its ID, a UTF-8 string, and has an ``etag`` which must be presented to change that its properties.
-For an example of what a Button might look like in this form, see the `Synchronization`_ section.
+Each control is identified uniquely by its ID, a UTF-8 string.

 Built-In Controls
 '''''''''''''''''